flack/poser/README.md

 poser
 =========

-poser is a proxy for Composer's `global` command that makes CLI executables automatically available in `PATH`.
+poser is an alternative implementation of Composer's `global` command that installs packages in a system-wide location.
+CLI executables from packages are automatically available in `PATH`, just like they were in PEAR.

-Composer is a great tool, but let's face it: Its idea of "global" is a bit different from what you might expect: Installing a package globally only means it ends up in Composer's home directory, so to call CLI tools, you still have to type the entire path or create a symlink to a directory in your `PATH` manually.
+Composer is a great tool, but let's face it: Its `global` command is slightly mis-named: Packages installed with it end up in Composer's home directory, which is derived from the current user's home directory.
+So "global" here really means user-level as opposed to system-level, which is what PEAR did.

-poser does that for you: It automatically symlinks the bin files of installed packages into `/usr/local/bin`.
-This means command-line utilities of Composer packages will be available in the shell the same way PEAR packages were.
+poser attempts to bridge that gap: It installs packages into a single location (`/usr/local/share/poser`) regardless of which user triggered the command, and it automatically symlinks the bin files of installed packages into `/usr/local/bin`.
+This means command-line utilities of Composer packages will be available in the shell immediately to all users, without any fiddling in `/etc/profile` or other fun places in the bowels of the OS.

 Usage
 -----

-The command line syntax and all behavior is exactly as they are in Composer, except that the `global` command is automatically prepended:
+The command line syntax and all behavior is exactly as they are in Composer, except that the `global` command is is currently forbidden.
+Not so much because it would be impossible to implement, but rather because it doesn't really make much sense to use poser for that.
+It is meant as a specialised version of Composer for packages you want to install system-wide:

 ```bash
 # Install PHPUnit and create symlink for phpunit